Star Perú: History

-In 2023, Star Perú and Plus Ultra Líneas Aéreas signed an agreement to have the two airlines provide connecting flights from Madrid and Lima to Star Perú's domestic destinations.
+In 2023, Star Perú and Plus Ultra Líneas Aéreas signed an agreement to have the two airlines provide connecting flights from Madrid and Lima to Star Perú's domestic destinations, in addition with Copa Airlines from Panama City.
 In May 2024, Star Perú joined the Latin American and Caribbean Air Transport Association (ALTA).
 ALTA's mission is to make air transport in Latin America and the Caribbean safer and more environmentally friendly.
 Its 46 airlines in its network collaborate with each other to work towards this goal.
 Star Perú will have its ALTA Aviation Safety, Flight Ops & Training Summit in Lima on 18-20 June 2024.
 Around the same time, Avsoft partnered with the airline.
 Star Perú would receive access to Avsoft's Learning Management System for the delivery of new aircraft and more experienced pilots.
 The airline has since been working with Atsa Airlines to expand their route network.

+In 2026, Star Perú's fleet of Q400's were authorized to do domestic cargo charter flights.
+The airline applied to the General Directorate of Civil Aeronautics to renew its permit to international destinations, gained in 2017, which provided unscheduled and charter routes to South America and the Caribbean.
+Star Perú submitted a list of six destinations, being, Bogotá, Punta Cana, Miami, Panama City, Quito, and Guayaquil, all from Lima.
+In addition, the airline applied for a destination to Piura, planning to connect the city with its possible international destinations in Ecuador.
+The airline plans to operate these routes with future Boeing 757, and 767's, along with their existing fleet.

 Destinations

-As of 2025, Star Perú operates scheduled routes between the following airports:
+As of 2026, Star Perú operates scheduled routes between the following airports: